 The New England Secondary School Consortium is inviting schools, community-based organizations, and education stakeholders from New England and across the nation to submit proposals to lead breakout sessions for the 10th annual School Redesign in Action conference, March 25 & 26, 2019 in Norwood, MA.
 The School Redesign in Action conference is the New England Secondary School Consortium’s annual conference for educators and stakeholders to share lessons learned in the journey towards personalized learning.
 Participants will exchange best practices, problem-solve together, and continue to build momentum and public support for innovations that personalize learning for all students.
 CLICK HERE for more information about the conference.

 Seventy-five minute breakout sessions are expected to share strategies that showcase how school or district efforts have led to a more equitable, rigorous, and personalized experience for students.
 Components of personalized learning could include proficiency-based graduation and multiple/flexible pathways.
 Sessions may focus on positive shifts in the student experience and how teacher learning and increased community engagement can support such improvements.

 The Consortium is also requesting proposals for breakout sessions that increase participants’ capacity to foster authentic school-community engagement, establish meaningful relationships with marginalized groups in schools and/or communities, and strengthen partnerships to improve outcomes for all students.

-The deadline for submitting proposals online is Wednesday, November 1, 2017.
+The deadline for submitting proposals is Thursday, November 1, 2018.